Kelly Chang Rickert is the founder of the Law and Mediation Offices of Kelly Chang, APLC, a law firm dedicated to Family

-Family law isn’t civil law.
-Family law is emotional, and many uninformed litigants race to Court to “seek revenge”.
-Unfortunately, they will never find what they are seeking, and in the process, they will have spent thousands of dollars on attorneys who they later despise because they were not adequately informed about he process.
+Because family law is rife with emotions, many uninformed litigants race to Court to “seek revenge”.
+But they won’t find it, and in the process, will spend thousands of dollars on attorneys they later hate because they were uninformed about the process.